If you haven’t got a cycling holiday packing list, packing for a cycling trip can be a nightmare.

 Bike related things to do before you go

-- Service your bike (or have it serviced) / book bike hire
+- Service your bike (or have it serviced) – or book bike hire

-- Pre-book bike space on flight (if necessary)
+- Pre-book a bike space on your flight (if necessary)

 - Make sure your transfers will have room for a bike box (if necessary)

-- Check weather to tailor your packing list (we love the WeatherPro app (there are free versions))
+- Check the weather so you can tailor your packing list (we love the WeatherPro app and there are free versions available)

-- Check travel insurance up to date and covers road cycling (our guide to picking cycling travel insurance should help!)
+- Check your travel insurance is up to date and covers road cycling (our guide to picking cycling travel insurance should help!)

-- Print this packing list and leave enough time to pack!
+- Print this list so you know what to pack for your cycling trip – and of course leave yourself enough time to pack!

 This list of 20 things you’ll need to do before travelling, will remind you of the non-bike related things you’ll need to remember.

 Consider all this when you pack for a bike tour.